The Society of Folk Dance Historians (SFDH)

 Theodor finished secondary school in 1951 and went to a polytechnical college where he studied chemistry.
 The family moved from Cluj to Bucharest in 1944.
 He was accepted as part of the youth dance team at the university whose rule was "No dance without documentation," requiring him to go into villages to do research, learn dances, and write everything down (no video in those days!).
 The group danced for television shows and for ballroom sessions.
 He studied ballroom dance and formed a group of four couples that taught and performed for quarter-hour television shows.
 This exposure led to his being asked to create choreographies in Romania.
 Theodor graduated with an M.S. degree as a chemical engineer, working in the morning and dancing in the afternoon.

 In 1964, having taken over the position and responsibilities held by a retired ballet mistress, Theodor decided to follow folklore research as a full-time profession.
 That same year, he choreographed dances for a group in The Netherlands and has returned each year.
-Since then, he has choreographed for professional dance ensembles such as AMAN International Music and Dance Company (Los Angeles), Budlet (Hong Kong), International Danstheater (Amsterdam), and L'Ensemble national de folklore "Les Sortilèges" (Montréal).
+Since then, he has choreographed for professional dance ensembles such as AMAN International Music and Dance Company (Los Angeles), Budlet (Hong Kong), International Danstheater (Amsterdam, The Netherlands), and L'Ensemble national de folklore "Les Sortilèges" (Montréal, Québec).
 He also has choreographed for several large open-air performances.
 Of course, he has done numerous choreographies for professional and amateur ensembles in Romania.